1. Why use this guide?

 The Archives Hub provides a single point of access to descriptions of archives held in UK universities and colleges.
 At present these are primarily at collection-level, although where possible they are linked to complete catalogue descriptions.

-Archives in London and the M25 area (AIM25) is a major project to provide electronic access to collection level descriptions of the archives of over fifty higher education institutions and learned societies within the greater London area.
+Archives in London and the M25 area (AIM25) is a major project to provide electronic access to collection level descriptions of the archives of over 50 higher education institutions and learned societies within the greater London area.

 The Scottish Archive Network the project aims to revolutionise access to Scotland's archives by providing a single electronic catalogue to the holdings of more than 50 Scottish archives.